geoserver/geoserver/doc/en/user/source/extensions/inspire/using.rst

 Extended WMS configuration
 --------------------------

 As with the WMS 1.3.0 capabilities document, the WMS configuration in the :ref:`web_admin` is also extended to allow for changing the above published information.
-INSPIRE-specific configuration is accessed on the main :ref:`webadmin_wms` page in the :ref:`web_admin`.
+INSPIRE-specific configuration is accessed on the main :ref:`services_webadmin_wms` page in the :ref:`web_admin`.
 This is accessed by clicking on the :guilabel:`WMS` link on the sidebar.

 .. note:: You must be logged in as an administrator to edit WMS configuration.